pingcap/docs-cn/statistics.md

 >
 > Currently, the automatic update does not record the configuration items input at manual `ANALYZE`.
 Therefore, when you use the `WITH` syntax to control the collecting behavior of `ANALYZE`, you need to manually set scheduled tasks to collect statistics.

-Before v5.0, when you execute a query, TiDB collects feedback with `feedback-probability` and updates the histogram and Count-Min Sketch based on the feedback. **Since v5.0, this feature is disabled by default, and it is not recommended to enable this feature.**
+Before TiDB v5.0, when you execute a query, TiDB collects feedback with `feedback-probability` and updates the histogram and Count-Min Sketch based on the feedback. **Since v5.0, this feature is disabled by default, and it is not recommended to enable this feature.**

+Since TiDB v6.0, TiDB supports using the `KILL` statement to terminate an `ANALYZE` task running in the background.
+If you find that an `ANALYZE` task running in the background consumes a lot of resources and affects your application, you can terminate the `ANALYZE` task by taking the following steps:

+1. Execute the following SQL statement to get the TiDB instance address and the `ID` of the background `ANALYZE` task:

+    {{< copyable "sql" >}}

+    ```sql
+    SELECT ci.instance as instance, cp.id as id FROM information_schema.cluster_info ci, information_schema.cluster_processlist cp WHERE ci.status_address = cp.instance and ci.type = 'tidb' and cp.info like 'analyze table %' and cp.user = '' and cp.host = '';
+    ```

+    If there is no result, no `ANALYZE` task is running in the background.

+2. Use a client to connect to the TiDB instance where the background `ANALYZE` task is running, and then execute the following `KILL` statement:

+    {{< copyable "sql" >}}

+    ```sql
+    KILL TIDB ${id};
+    ```

+    `${id}` is the `ID` of the background `ANALYZE` task obtained in the previous step.

+    > **Note:**
+    >
+    > The above `KILL` statement only works on a TiDB instance that is executing a background `ANALYZE` task.
+Therefore, you must use a client to connect to that TiDB instance first.
+If you use a client to connect to another TiDB instance, or if there is a proxy between the client and TiDB, the `KILL` statement cannot terminate the background `ANALYZE` task.
+For more information, see [`KILL [TIDB]`](/sql-statements/sql-statement-kill.md).

 ### Control `ANALYZE` concurrency